 Adding a water softener would be a personal preference but not

 necessary.
-The Village already softens the water to a soft to moderately
+At the Water Facility, the Village softens the water to a

-hard level (7-9 grains of harness).
-Water that is to soft makes it
+soft to moderately hard level (7-9 grains of hardness).
+Water that is

-difficult to remove soap from your hands, hair and detergent from your
+too soft makes it difficult to remove soap from your hands, hair and

-laundry.
-Also soft water can be aggressive to your plumbing and
+detergent from your laundry.
+Also, soft water can be aggressive to your

-fixtures.
-Hard water can lead to excessive scaling of pipes and
+plumbing and fixtures while hard water can lead to excessive scaling of

 Does The Village of Carpentersville add fluoride to the water